micropython/micropython/docs/library/machine.Counter.rst

-      - *input*  is the Counter input pin, which is usually a :ref:`machine.Pin <machine.Pin>` object, but a port may allow other values, like integers or strings, which designate a Pin in the machine.PIN class.
+      - *input*  is the Counter input pin, which is usually a :ref:`machine.Pin <machine.Pin>` object, but a port may allow other values, like integers or strings, which designate a Pin in the *machine.Pin* class.

     Keyword arguments:

       - *direction*\=value.
 Specifying the direction of counting.
 Suitable values are:

-        - Counter.UP:   Count up, with a roll-over to 0 at 2**48-1.
+        - Counter.UP:   Count up.
-        - Counter.DOWN: Count down, with a roll-under to 2**48-1 at 0.
+        - Counter.DOWN: Count down.
         - a :ref:`machine.Pin <machine.Pin>` object.
 The level at that pin controls the counting direction.
-Low: Count up, High: Count down.
+Low: Count down, High: Count up.

+      - *scale*\=value.
+Sets the scale value.
+The default value is 1.

 Methods
 -------